Raymond Lederer

-Raymond Francis Lederer (May 19, 1938 – December 1, 2008) was a Democratic member of the United States House of Representatives, representing Pennsylvania's 3rd congressional district from 1977 to 1981.
+Raymond Francis Lederer (May 19, 1938 – December 1, 2008) was an American politician who served as a Democratic Party member of the United States House of Representatives, representing Pennsylvania's 3rd congressional district from 1977 to 1981.
 He was convicted of taking bribes in the 1980 Abscam scandal.

 Early life

 Lederer was born in Philadelphia on May 19, 1938, where he attended the local Catholic schools, graduating from Roman Catholic High School for Boys in 1956.
 He attended Saint Joseph's College of Philadelphia (now Saint Joseph's University) from 1960 to 1965, the Community College of Philadelphia from 1967 to 1969 and Pennsylvania State University, University Park, Pennsylvania, in 1972.
-He worked as an assistant engineer for the Pennsylvania Department of Highways in 1957.
-He was a probation officer and later served as director of the Philadelphia Probation Department, during the period from 1967 to 1974.
-Lederer was a board member of the Pennsylvania Committee on Probation.
+Lederer worked as an assistant engineer for the Pennsylvania Department of Highways in 1957.
+He was a probation officer and later served as director of the Philadelphia Probation Department from 1967 to 1974.
+He was a board member of the Pennsylvania Committee on Probation.

 Politics

 Lederer was elected to the Pennsylvania House of Representatives, where he served from 1974 to 1977.
-Lederer represented the same part of Philadelphia that had been served by both his father, Miles, and older brother, William.
+Lederer represented the same part of Philadelphia that had been served by both his father, Miles, and elder brother, William.
 His sister-in-law, Marie, would also go on to serve in the State House.